Skip to main content

 Biography

 Dr. Lorna Doyle is a lecturer in Nutrition in the Dept. of Health Sport and Exercise Science at Waterford Institute of Technology.
 Dr. Doyle completed her BSc Ed at University of Limerick and continued to further her education by completing her MSc and PhD in the area of Clinical Nutrition at UCC.
 She is a registered nutritionist with nutrition specialism in Sport and Exercise.
-She has been a lecturer at WIT for over 11 years and supervised several research students investigating aspects relating to: protein supplementation and bone health, low carbohydrate diets and its effect on weight loss, bone health and cardiovascular effects.
-She is also investigating the effect of low carbohydrate diets on health and sports performance with athletes.
+She has been a lecturer at WIT for 20 years and supervised several research students investigating aspects relating to: low carbohydrate diets and their effect on health and sports performance, relative energy deficiency in sport in male athletes and polyphenol supplementation in relation to recovery from exercise and reduction of inflammation.
 Dr. Doyle is interested in any type of research which affects the health of individuals and/or their performance in sport.

 Subjects taught